jcalvinowens/netconsd/README.md

 ## Building netconsd

 The default Makefile target intended for production use has no external dependencies besides glibc.
-To build it, just say `make`: you'll end up with a single executable in this directory called `netconsd`, and a `*.so` file for every module in the `modules/` directory.
+To build it, just say `make` (or `gmake` on BSD): you'll end up with a single executable in this directory called `netconsd`, and a `*.so` file for every module in the `modules/` directory.

 The Makefile includes a few other handy targets: